 Overall, Acerbis plastics may be thinner but this means they are more flexible, and more flexibility isn’t necessarily a bad thing.
 With the fenders especially, this can mean less snapping than firmer plastics from other suppliers.

-3. UFO Replacement Aftermarket Plastics
+3. UFO Replacement Aftermarket Plastics for Dirt Bikes

-UFO plastics are thicker and stiffer than other aftermarket plastics.
+UFO dirt bike plastics are thicker and stiffer than other aftermarket plastics.
 Some say they are identical to stock or OEM plastics you’d get with the bike.
 Many even report they favor UFO plastics over the more flexible Acerbis.
 This could mean the UFO plastics are more suited to your particular bike model or needs.